tremol/beatbot-noise-control/README.md

 ## Getting Started

 - Run `beatbot_demo.py`.
 It will walk you through recording, training, and trying out your model.
+    - Known issue: I've found the mic on my wireless headphones causes a crash.
+This may be because of their lower sample rate, but I haven't investigated properly.
+Other mics and my built-in laptop mic work properly.

 - For a usage example, check out `beatbot_necrodancer.py`, which responds to noises by pressing up/down/left/right/escape keys.
     - Note: It may not work well for you, since it was trained by me on my microphone, but hopefully the code will be illustrative.
 (The [tsk](https://www.youtube.com/watch?v=2BsMktG9ruw&t=16s) and [cluck](https://www.youtube.com/watch?v=4MiKHpcvI9M&t=65s) are like these.)